The Pisa tower on a sunny day

 I don’t want to get up.

-Both are grammatically correct and commonly used.
+Both forms are correct and commonly used.
+This flexibility allows for emphasis or smoother speech.

 More Examples: